terrywang/vagrantboxes/veewee/README.md

 # Veewee Definitions

-[Veewee](https://github.com/jedi4ever/veewee) definitions that can be used to automate the building of Oracle Linux 5.9 and 6.4 Vagrant Base Boxes.
+[Veewee](https://github.com/jedi4ever/veewee) definitions that can be used to automate the building of Oracle Linux {5,6} Vagrant Base Boxes.

 > **NOTE**: If veewee runs behind firewall and require proxy servers to access the Internet, uncomment and set proxy servers in `proxy.sh`.